-The Organization is exempt from federal income taxes under the provisions of IRC Section 501(c)(3) and similar state provisions, except on any net income derived from unrelated business activities.
+The Organization is exempt from federal income taxes under the provisions of Internal Revenue Code Section 501(c)(3) and similar state provisions, except on any net income derived from unrelated business activities.
+In addition, the Organization has determined by the Internal Revenue Service not to be a private foundation within the meaning of Section 509(a) of the Internal Revenue Code.
 The Organization files United States federal and California tax returns.